Read summarized version with

 Best for: Remote and async-first teams

-Slite is an online knowledge base built for teams that work across time zones and need to share knowledge without live meetings.
+Slite is an online knowledge base built for teams spread across time zones that need to share knowledge without live meetings, though it pays to browse the best Slite alternatives before locking in.

 What makes it different:

-You can "verify" documents to mark the most up-to-date version, so your team always knows which pages to trust.
+You can “verify” documents to mark the current version, so your team always knows which pages to trust.

-The interface is clean and intuitive.
-Unlike Confluence, which is aimed at technical audiences, Slite is designed for the entire company.
+The interface is clean and easy to pick up.
+Where Confluence aims at technical audiences, Slite is meant for the whole company.

 User satisfaction:

-Slite has an excellent 92% user satisfaction rating compared to Confluence's 83%.
+Slite carries an excellent 92% user satisfaction rating against Confluence’s 83%.

 Limitations:

-No built-in task management, so you'll need separate tools for that.
+No built-in task management, so you’ll bolt on a separate tool for that.

 My take:

-If you're running a remote team and want something straightforward that everyone can use without training, Slite's a solid choice.
+Running a remote team and want something everyone can use without training?
+Slite is a solid pick.

 Lindy: AI Assistant for Knowledge